GSD Disobedience Problems

 GSDs are extremely powerful and governing.
 If they are not trained properly in their initial days, they will have issues when you try to become a leader.
 These hierarchical issues become a huge problem for both the dog and the owner and ruin the dog-owner relationship completely.

-The main idea is to make your dog understand that you are the boss, not him/her.
-When your GSD starts to exhibit disobedient behavior, act immediately.
+The main idea is to make your dog understand that you are the boss, not him or her.
+When your GSD starts to exhibit disobedient behaviour, act immediately.
 Letting the dog misbehave is not going to turn things around.
 A happy GSD is one that feels safe under its owner’s lead.
-So, if your dog is getting out of hands and establishing itself as the authority, stop it right there.
-Due to their nature, they tend to become dominant, but it is the responsibility of the owner to bring it back on track.
+So, if your dog is getting out of hand and establishing itself as the authority, stop it right there.
+Due to their nature, they tend to become dominant, but it is the responsibility of the owner to bring them back on track.

-There are simple ways with the help of which GSD owners can re-establish themselves as the authority.
+There are simple ways with the help of which GSD owners can re-establish themselves as authorities.

 • Never let your dog leave the house before you.